Ahren-Chen/MeshGenerator/logbook.md

 Feb 7 2023:
 Mingyang Xu:
-* finished the method to convert index form 1D to 2D and 2D to 1D.
+* Finished the method to convert index form 1D to 2D and 2D to 1D.
-* make a method to check if segments can make a polygon or not.
+* Make a method to check if segments can make a polygon or not.
-* finished if the segments is able to make a polygon then add all the segments' index to the polygon class.
+* Finished if the segments is able to make a polygon then add all the segments' index to the polygon class.
-* still need to fix the index for neighbor polygon part.

 Feb 8 2023:
 Ahren: